Patan After Dark — Evening Guide to Durbar Square & Cafés

 Patan Events Guide — Culture, Food & Things to Do in Lalitpur

-Boudha Neighbourhood Guide: Cafés, Monasteries & Evening Walks
+Boudha Neighbourhood Guide — Stupa, Cafés, Monasteries & Evening Walks

-A local's guide to Boudha, Kathmandu — the stupa, the kora, the best cafés with stupa views, monasteries to visit, and where to eat.
+A local's guide to Boudha, Kathmandu — when to walk the kora, the best rooftop cafés, monasteries to visit, and how to do an evening here right.

 Run events in Kathmandu?